Tracey Ullman: HBO

 In 1991, Ullman's husband placed a successful bid on a television franchise in the South of England.
 The television programming lineup agreed upon included a Tracey Ullman special.
 Unlike the Fox show, this programme would be shot entirely on location.
 Tracey Ullman: A Class Act, a send-up of the British class system, premiered on 9 January 1993 on ITV.
 This led to HBO in America becoming interested in having a special made for them, with the caveat that Ullman take on a more American subject.
 She chose New York City.
 Tracey Ullman Takes on New York debuted on 9 October 1993.
 The programme went on to win two Emmy Awards, a CableAce Award, an American Comedy Award, and a Writers Guild of America Award.
-The success led to the creation of the HBO sketch comedy series Tracey Takes On... in 1996.
+Its success led to the creation of the HBO sketch comedy series Tracey Takes On... in 1996.

 Ullman returned to HBO in 2003 with the television special Tracey Ullman in the Trailer Tales, which she also directed.
-She returned to HBO again in 2005 with her one-woman stage show Tracey Ullman: Live and Exposed.
+She returned to HBO again in 2005 with her one-woman stage show, Tracey Ullman: Live and Exposed.

 Purple Skirt and Oxygen

-In 2001, Ullman took a break from her multi-character-based work and created a fashion-based talk show for Oxygen Network, Tracey Ullman's Visible Panty Lines.
-The series was spun-off from her e-commerce clothing store Purple Skirt.
+In 2001, Ullman took a break from her multi-character work and created a fashion-themed talk show for the Oxygen Network, Tracey Ullman's Visible Panty Lines.
+The series was spun off from her e-commerce clothing store Purple Skirt.
 Interviewees included Arianna Huffington and Charlize Theron.
 The show ran for two seasons, concluding in 2002.

 Showtime

-Upon her naturalisation in the United States, it was announced in April 2007 that she would be making the switch from HBO to Showtime after working fourteen years with the former.
+Upon her naturalisation in the United States, it was announced in April 2007 that she would be making the switch from HBO to Showtime after working for fourteen years with the former.
 Tracey Ullman's State of the Union, a new sketch comedy series, debuted on 30 March 2008.
 It ran for three seasons, concluding in 2010.

 Return to British television

-After an absence of over 30 years, Ullman returned to the BBC with the sketch comedy programme Tracey Ullman's Show in 2016.
+In 2016, after an absence of over 30 years, Ullman returned to the BBC with the sketch comedy programme Tracey Ullman's Show.
 It aired in the United States on HBO.
-In 2017, the show earned a BAFTA nomination for Best Make-Up and Hair Design, and its first Primetime Emmy Award nomination in the category of Outstanding Variety Sketch Series.
+In 2017, the show earned a BAFTA nomination for Best Makeup and Hair Design, and its first Primetime Emmy Award nomination for Outstanding Variety Sketch Series.
 In 2018, it garnered two additional Primetime Emmy Award nominations in the categories of Outstanding Variety Sketch Series and Outstanding Costumes for a Variety, Nonfiction, or Reality Programming.
 The show eventually led to the creation of the topical comedy programme Tracey Breaks the News in 2017.